Today is: Friday, April 18, 2014

 Dr. Warren's research seeks to understand processes generating and maintaining biological diversity in a world increasingly dominated by humans.
 Her work focuses on the impacts of urbanization on animals, and the socio-ecological consequences of urban greening and growth.
 She cooperates with the CAP-LTER, BES-LTER & the BMA ULTRA-Ex.
 She spent a recent sabbatical as Visiting Scholar in the School of Sustainability and School of Life Sciences, Arizona State University.
 She has been a Research Scientist at Virginia Tech, and a Post Doc, Biology Department and Center for Environmental Studies, Arizona State University.
 She hold a BA (highest honors) in biology from the University of North Carolina-Chapel Hill, and a PhD in Zoology, from the University of Texas-Austin.

-Department of Environmental and Forest Biology, ESF Women's Caucus, & Graduate Student Association
+Sponsor: Department of Environmental and Forest Biology, ESF Women's Caucus, & Graduate Student Association